meg-gutshall/flatiron-curriculum-notes/orms-and-active-record/associations/active-record-associations.md

-# Lesson: ActiveRecord Associations
+# Lesson: Active Record Associations

 ## Notes

-### What Are ActiveRecord Associations?
+### What Are Active Record Associations?

-- ActiveRecord associations allow us to associate models and their analogous database tables without having to write tons of code.
+- Active Record associations allow us to associate models and their analogous database tables without having to write tons of code.
-  - ActiveRecord associations make working with our associate objects even quicker, neater, and easier.
+  - Active Record associations make working with our associate objects even quicker, neater, and easier.

-### How Do We Use ActiveRecord Associations?
+### How Do We Use Active Record Associations?

-- ActiveRecord makes it easy to implement the following relationships between models:
+- Active Record makes it easy to implement the following relationships between models:
   - `belongs_to`
   - `has_one`
   - `has_many`